England Ireland Find Havens

 Image: Ian Paterson via CC BY-SA 2.0

 All the dangers of northwest Wight are clearly marked and easily avoided by staying close to the marks.
-The above dangers only become important for pilotage when a vessel is hugging the shoreline to make the best of a foul tide.
+All the above-mentioned dangers require careful pilotage only when a vessel is hugging the shoreline to make the best of a foul tide.

 The entrance to the River Medina with the prominent Fawley Power station seen on